 The World Bank Data about development in countries around the globe.
 Browse or search for data by Topic, Indicators or Country.

 UNdata (United Nations Data) Database from the United Nations Statistics Division.
-The database covers a number of different areas such as employment, industry, and trade.
-A single interface, customizable tables, filter and search options make sorting and locating specific statistical information easier.
+Find data for employment, industry, and trade.
+This single interface has customizable tables, filter and search options which make sorting and locating specific statistical information easier.

 Population Reference Bureau (PRB) Annual reports provide demographic data for the world, global regions and more than 200 countries.
 Core themes include aging, children and families; family planning and reproductive health, gender, migration and urbanisation youth and much more.